 Step #4: Take legit tech shortcuts

-Given the development of a marketplace app turns out such a massive undertaking, I recommend using off-the-shelf components to implement various features.
+Given the development of a marketplace app turns out such a massive undertaking, I recommend using third-party off-the-shelf components to implement commonplace features like payment gateways.

 For example, when Leah Busque began working on TaskRabbit back in 2008, they had to create a background checking mechanism themselves.
 Today, to build a complete marketplace app, we can use services like Checkr that we can plug in a matter of days instead of wasting months worth of development effort.

-Here are some examples of SDKs and APIs that you can use for different parts of your marketplace app:
+Here are some examples of SDKs and APIs that you can use as ready-made parts for your marketplace app: